djanowski/ack-tutorial/README.md

 This switch makes Ack escape all necessary characters so that the string we're passing is considered a literal and not a regular expression.

+Ack by default returns lines it matches on.
+If you want to see context for the code in the results, you can use the -C flag, and provide the number of lines of context to include from above and below the match:

+    $ ack -C 1 require

 To be continued...